Logos and vehicles from new EV brands preparing to enter the Canadian market

 The 49,000-Vehicle Quota

-The annual quota of 49,000 Chinese-manufactured EVs will be allocated across all brands.
+The annual quota of 49,000 Chinese-manufactured EVs is widely described as being allocated across all brands.
 How the allocation works:

-- Brands apply for import permits through the Canada Border Services Agency
+• Brands apply for import permits through the federal framework

 This quota creates scarcity.
 In a scenario where BYD, Chery, MG, Leapmotor, and Zeekr all want meaningful Canadian volumes, 49,000 vehicles won't be enough.
 Expect waiting lists, limited model availability, and possible regional prioritization (BC and Quebec first, then Ontario, then everywhere else).